333fred/dotfiles_old/README.md

 * ido-mode
 * smex-mode
 * org-mode
+* omnisharp

+## Omnisharp
+company-mode and flycheck use omnisharp to do C# completion, checking, and basically all other IDE features.
+Omnisharp server can be found here: https://github.com/OmniSharp/.
+On Ubuntu, Omnisharp needs the PPA specified in the omnisharp-server project, and the packages: monodevelop-current, mono-xbuild, and mono-devel.

+## gocode
+For go autocompletion, gocode needs to be installed.
+It can be found here: https://github.com/nsf/gocode

 ## i3
 i3 config is located .i3/config.
 My i3 is themed to go with the Numix Theme, found here: https://numixproject.org/.
 I'm enabling the cinnamon-settings-daemon on startup to ensure my gtk theme settings are appropriately applied across all applications.